turboc1208/my_appapi/SQL_Primer.md

 <p>Databases use Tables to store data.
 Tables have rows of data in them much
 like a spreadsheet has rows of data in it.
 Each row of data in a table is related to itself.
-There might be a row with my name, driver’s license and address on it.
-Another row might have your name, driver’s license and address on it.
+There might be a row with my name, driver√ïs license and address on it.
+Another row might have your name, driver√ïs license and address on it.
 For each person, we capture the same information in the table.
 A database can have one or more table.
 </p>

 <p></p>

-<p>Let’s think about home automation for a minute.
+<p>Let's think about home automation for a minute.
 With home automation, we are concerned
 with two basic things.
 The first is our house and the rooms in the house.
 The second is the devices.
 Each